ietf-wg-acme/acme/draft-ietf-acme-acme.md

 In some cases, a CA running an ACME server might have a completely external, non-ACME process for authorizing a client to issue for an identifier.
-In these case, the CA should provision its ACME server with authorization objects corresponding to thsee authorizations and reflect them as alread-valid requirements in any issuance applications requested by the client.
+In these case, the CA should provision its ACME server with authorization objects corresponding to these authorizations and reflect them as already-valid requirements in any issuance applications requested by the client.

 If a CA wishes to allow pre-authorization within ACME, it can offer a "new